15 films you should be excited for this year | read | i-D

 It

 If you cannot wait until Halloween for the second series of Stranger Things, the It remake should stave off your retro 80s scary cravings.
-This timely reimagining of the 1986 Stephen King novel about a dancing clown who haunts the kids of a small town in Maine, looks like a visually nostalgic treat, terrifying as hell, and even features Stranger Things alumni Finn Wolfhard as, you guessed it, an 80s kid investigating the local shapeshifter.
+This timely reimagining of the 1986 Stephen King novel about a dancing clown who haunts the kids of small town Maine, looks a visually nostalgic treat, terrifying as hell and even features Stranger Things alumni Finn Wolfhard, as you guessed, an 80s kid investigating the local shapeshifter.
+8 September.

 David Lynch: The Art Life

-Xavier Dolan made his name at Cannes, but this drama — his 7th film — is only his second not to premiere at the French festival.
+Xavier Dolan made his name at Cannes, but this drama -- his 7th film -- is only his second not to premier at the French festival.
 Dolan announced that, between the trolling he received in 2016, and the fact The Death and Life of John F. Donovan wouldn't be finished in time, the French-Canadian wunderkind wasn't going to enter it for selection.
-Time will tell if Cannes has lost out on premiering another winner from Dolan, but the premise sounds strong: it's about a pen-friend relationship between an adult TV star (Kit Harington) and a young actor (Room's Jacob Tremblay) that spirals when publicly exposed.
+Time will tell if Cannes has lost out on premiering another winner from Dolan, but the premise sounds strong: it's about a pen friend relationship between an adult TV star (Kit Harington) and a young actor (Room's Jacob Tremblay) that spirals when publicly exposed.
+TBC.

 Flatliners

-Less of a remake and more of a sequel to the 1990 original, in which medical students experiment with near-death experiences.
+Less of a remake and more of a sequel to the 1990 original, in which medical students experiment with near death experiences.
 That one starred a young Julia Roberts and Kiefer Sutherland.
-The latter returns in 2017, alongside Diego Luna, Kiersey Clemons, and Ellen Page.
+The latter returns in 2017, alongside Diego Luna, Kiersey Clemons and Ellen Page.
+29 September.

 Blade Runner 2049

 Arrival director Denis Villeneuve has huge expectations to meet with this sequel to Ridley Scott's much-loved sci-fi noir classic.
-It's 30 years on from the original's 2019 setting, but everything looks pretty similar in dystopian L.A.
+It's 30 years on from the original's 2019 setting, but everything looks pretty similar in dystopian LA.
 K (Ryan Gosling) is the man charged with hunting down replicants, while also searching for Rick Deckard, the original Blade Runner (Harrison Ford, reprising the role).
+6 Oct.

 Mute